 There is no fiscal impact for the above-mentioned exception as the decreased minimum interior space is a design option and not a mandate.
-Both Appendix O of the CBC and Appendix X of the CRC are optional building standards available for adoption by local agencies and compliance is not mandated unless adopted at the local level in its existing or locally amended form.
+Both CBC Appendix O and CRC Appendix X are optional building standards available for adoption by local agencies and compliance is not mandated unless adopted at the local level in its existing or locally amended form.